 White Wing is officially a branch of the church and operates under the same federal tax ID number.
 The financial books for White Wing, however, are kept separate from the church's books, except for payroll, which is essentially handled as an administrative passthrough (zero-net) item in the church's budget.
-The bulk of White Wing's \$190K+ income comes from tuition and their major annual expense is payroll (approximately \$140K).
-The school makes an annual occupancy payment to the church, which amounts to facilities rental, utilities and custodial services.
-This year, this occupancy payment is \$23,000, which is scheduled to be paid in full before the end of April.
-A money market account is used to hold the bulk of White Wing's assets, with funds transferred to a Citizens Bank checking account in small increments to support operational expenses.
+The bulk of White Wing's income comes from tuition and their major annual expense is payroll.
+Similar to the process used to assess the church's financial records, the FRRC reviewed White Wing's year-to-date Profit & Loss Comparison Statement.
+The record-keeping methodology was improved this year in that better accounting of fundraising and how the resulting proceeds (e.g. scholarships) were expended.